 The internal audit department is manned by highly qualified and experienced personneland reports directly to the Audit Committee of the Board.
 The Audit Committee regularlyreviews the audit findings as well as the adequacy and effectiveness of the internalcontrol measures.

 Additionally an Information Security Assurance Service is also provided by independentexternal professionals.
-Based on their recommendations the Company hasimplemented a number of control measures both in operational and IT related areas apart frominformation security related measures.
+Based on their recommendations the Company has implemented anumber of control measures both in operational and IT related areas apart frominformation security related measures.
 To ensure adequate strengthening of controlssurrounding information security and mitigate technology risks external informationsystems auditors carry out audits on both network and application systems.
 They work alongwith Internal Audit teams to ensure adequate independence while reviewing IT applicationsinfrastructure and network management.

-Your Company has a State of the Art Data Centre catering not only to its own needs butalso those of its subsidiaries and associates with a capacity of over 250 serversmanaged by professionals providing 24/7 support with over 99.99% uptime.
+Your Company has a State-of-the-Art Data Centre catering not only to its own needs butalso to those of its subsidiaries and associates with a capacity of over 300 serversmanaged by professionals providing 24/7 support with over 99.99% uptime.
 The Data Centreis accredited for ISO/IEC 27001:2013 by TUV Rheinland for Information Security ManagementSystem.
 The Disaster Recovery Site for all critical applications is hosted at a separatefacility located in a different seismic zone with near real-time data replication.
 Yourcompany continues to scale up and modernise its IT infrastructure to provide best-in-classcapabilities to support the business needs.
 Your company has implemented various protocolsfor managing Information and Cyber security across the organization.
 In its continuousefforts to ensure a secure environment your Company has built a robust infrastructure andcarries out comprehensive vulnerability assessments and penetration testing periodicallyto identify and minimise external threats.

 CONSOLIDATED FINANCIAL STATEMENTS